stefanofante/nqueen/wiki.md

 # N-Queens Algorithm Comparison: Advanced Analysis Wiki

 This wiki provides comprehensive documentation for the N-Queens comparative algorithm analysis project, featuring Backtracking (BT), Simulated Annealing (SA), and Genetic Algorithm (GA) implementations.
-Solver code now lives inside the `nqueens/` package, while `algoanalisys.py` acts as the orchestrator for tuning, experimentation, and reporting.
+Solver code lives inside the `nqueens/` package.
+The orchestration, tuning, reporting and plotting are modularized under `nqueens/analysis/`.
+The file `algoanalisys.py` is now a thin, backwards-compatible facade that re-exports public APIs and provides the CLI entry point.

 ## Overview